yaakov-h/VPKExtract/README.md

 VPKExtract
 ==========

-Command-line utility for extracting data from Valve VPK files
+Command-line utility for extracting specific files from Valve VPK files.
+Tested on Dota 2 only.